psbhanu/firebase-angularjs-chartjs-realtime-update/README.md

 (Keep the Command line / Terminal open & Browse http://localhost:500/ in your web browser)

-##Start Client (build with AngularJS, Char.js and Firebase Realtime)  (Run Following commands in your Command line / Terminal):
+##Start Client (Optional) (build with AngularJS, Char.js and Firebase Realtime)  (Run Following commands in your Command line / Terminal):
+*Note: You do not need this separate Server, rather you can simply use the same server to access client at your browser by using [http://localhost:500/client](http://localhost:500/client)

 cd client